Suggested links

 In the event of a prescription opioid overdose, call 911 immediately.
 If possible, administer naloxone (NARCAN) and stay with the victim until help arrives.

-Prescription Opioid Overdose Treatment
+Prescription Opioid Addiction Treatment

 If you’re ready to overcome a prescription opioid addiction, the first step is to find a doctor or healthcare provider who can guide you.